nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-openid-oauth2-in-login-screen.md

 ### Appending Provider Secrets

-Set up the following values in your [nuxeo.conf]({{page page='configuration-parameters-index-nuxeoconf'}}) depending on your target provider.
-You can only set the ones you need.
+Set up the following values in your [nuxeo.conf]({{page page='configuration-parameters-index-nuxeoconf'}}) file depending on your target provider.
+You only need to set the ones related to your new provider.

 ```
 # Github